KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

 **knowagenetworkanalysisengine** supports different types of network definitions.
 If you have your network defined in GRAPHML or XGMML notation you can upload that file as template of the document and that’s it.
 After this operation you can open your network using Knowage.

 On the other hand if you want to create a dynamic network that gets data from your datasource you should create a dynamic document.
-In this case the structure of a template is typed in:
+In this case the structure of a template is typed in :numref:`templatestructnetwork`:

+.. _templatestructnetwork:
 .. code-block:: bash
         :linenos:
         :caption: Template structure.